Window Camera Guide | 2022

 Did you know that windows are the second most common entry point to a home?
 Second only to doors, windows are an easily accessible entrance to your space.
 A determined intruder can force a lock, break the glass, and shimmy inside.
 Many home security products are geared toward protecting your home’s: doors, dead bolts, entryway security cameras, motion detection lights, and doorbell cameras.
 Safeguarding your windows is just as important.
 One excellent way to protect your windows is to use a window camera--this camera can monitor movement around your home and keep a record of suspicious activity taking place on your property.
-A window camera can also record an intruder’s face if they decide to try and enter your home through the window.
+A window camera and a window sensorcan also record an intruder’s face if they decide to try and enter your home through the window.

 Make sure you buy a window camera that comes with capabilities you value.
 Look for motion detection, weather resistance, storage capability, and app compatibility.

 A quick Google search for “window camera” will show you that there are thousands of devices on the market from countless companies for you to purchase.
 With so many options, how can you make sure that you pick the best camera?
 Let’s take a look at some of the features that make a window camera stand out against the competition to help you answer that question.